 Latvia

-The country receives a low rating in the GHG Emissions, Energy Use, and Climate Policy categories, but a high in Renewable Energy.
+Latvia is a medium performer in the CCPI, ranked 34th.
+The country receives a low rating in GHG Emissions, medium in Energy Use, high in Renewable Energy, and low in Climate Policy.

 Key Outcomes